Definition of

 The case of the children

-Going to the bathroom alone, brushing one's teeth, drinking from a glass and eating without help are some actions that, between the first 3 and 4 years of life, a human being can perform autonomously or with little assistance.
+Going to the bathroom alone, brushing your teeth, drinking from a glass and eating without help are some actions that, between the first 3 and 4 years of life, a human being can perform autonomously or with little assistance.

 Emotions and intellect